 expressive red earthenware by susan mchenry

 I'm continually inspired by both the strength and vulnerability of clay, how it requires either a force or gentleness of hand at various stages.
 My goal is to create expressive and lively forms, and I take this into consideration at each stage of the making process.
 I utilize a variety of wheel thrown and hand building techniques and enjoy altering forms by stretching, pushing, and cutting the clay to create dynamic shapes.
 Once a piece begins to dry, I layer it with colored slips (liquid clay) to create my surface designs.
 I am inspired by nature—primarily trees and flowers—and it's these images I keep turning to when I sit down to decorate.
 I try to approach each form without being overly fixed on the outcome, but rather allowing the clay to direct me.
 It’s this direct experience with the clay that keeps me engaged and always striving to make the best pots I can.

-On a practical note, I like to make durable, sturdy pots that can stand up to daily use.
-All my work is food safe, dishwasher, microwave, and oven safe.
+On a practical note, I make durable, sturdy pots that can stand up to daily use.
+All my work is food safe, lead-free, dishwasher, microwave, and oven safe.

 Click here to read my essay about handmade objects.